Developer Tutorial: Adding SciMLLogging to Your Package

 2. @SciMLMessage - Macro for emitting conditional log messages

-3. Log levels - Predefined log levels (Silent, DebugLevel, InfoLevel, WarnLevel, ErrorLevel, CustomLevel(n)).
+3. Log levels - Predefined log levels (Silent, DebugLevel, InfoLevel, WarnLevel, ErrorLevel, or MessageLevel(n) for a custom integer).
 These are the fields of the AbstractVerbositySpecifiers that determine which messages get logged, and at what log level.

 4. Verbosity preset levels - None, Minimal, Standard, Detailed, All.
 These represent predefined sets of log levels.